-Professional negligence lawyer Emma Slade looks at the importance of the retainer in surveyors negligence claims
+Professional negligence solicitor Emma Slade looks at the importance of the retainer in surveyors negligence claims

 The Court of Appeal has placed onerous duties upon surveyors (and by implication, all professionals) when it comes to the obligations that they owe their client – even if the surveyor thinks the retainer has been terminated.